Jeff-EunKee-Kim/casino_game/doc/progress2/presentation2.md

     - What could have been better
         - Set up a meeting time during the sprint, not just once at the end to talk about our progress.
         It will help us know where each of us are at the current sprint and suggest help if needed.
+        - We have to make sure no one is left behind and be supportive of each other.
     - Who will work on which feature for the next sprint
         - TJ: Full UI for the roulette and animations of the game
         - Vincent, Celine: Integration of the backend and frontend
-        - Jeff: Implement an AI that can play buy itself with betting.
+        - Jeff: Work on saving and loading player/bet status.
+Help with integration and implement an AI that can play play itself with betting.